Josh Hannay

-Josh Hannay (born 11 January 1980) is an Australian professional rugby league head coach for the Gold Coast Titans previously he was a assistant coach of the Cronulla-Sutherland Sharks in the NRL and assistant coach of the Queensland rugby league team.
+Josh Hannay (born 11 January 1980) is an Australian professional rugby league head coach for the Gold Coast Titans.
+Previously he was an assistant coach of the Cronulla-Sutherland Sharks in the NRL and assistant coach of the Queensland rugby league team.
 He is also a former professional rugby league footballer who played as a in the 1990s and 2000s.

 A Queensland State of Origin representative, Hannay spent nine seasons with the North Queensland Cowboys and was the club's highest point scorer until 2011.
 He later had stints with the Cronulla-Sutherland Sharks and Celtic Crusaders, before moving into coaching.

 He served as the interim head coach of the North Queensland Cowboys in 2020 and the Cronulla-Sutherland Sharks in 2021.

 Background

 Born and raised in Moranbah, Queensland, Hannay played his junior rugby league for the Moranbah Miners before being signed by the North Queensland Cowboys at 15.
 In Townsville, he attended Townsville Grammar School.